mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 The memory also increased slightly to about ~1.3GB, so it's clear I could push the batch size even higher.
 The memory consumption would certainly increase if I were using a larger model, and that's why I think we would really have to deal with larger problem spaces to see the GPU really excel over the CPU.
 As an exercise, try increasing the number of convolutional layers or increase the size of the feedforward layers.

 That being said, it was nice to see the GPU functional and ready for bigger horizons!
+And with that, welcome Venus.

-## Why "Venus"?
+## Why *Venus*? 🌊🎨

 And now that we've finished the technical portion of the post, feel free to close this browser tab at your discretion.
-For those of you that aren't sick of me yet🙃, allow me to entertain the question of why I would name my deep learning machine Venus.
+For those of you that aren't sick of me yet 🙃, allow me to entertain the question of why I would name my deep learning machine Venus.

 Well, around the time I began shopping for computer parts I had just come back from a trip to Florence, Italy.
-Florence is a truly gorgeous city home to historical artwork, including Botticelli's *The Birth of Venus*.
+Florence is a truly gorgeous city home to historical artwork, including Botticelli's *The Birth of Venus*:

 ![botticelli birth of venus](./birth_of_venus.jpg)

 A truly beautiful piece.
 In ancient mythology Venus was claimed to have been born of a sea-foam, and in Botticelli's masterwork she is depicted as arriving to the shore on a shell after her birth.

 Now around the same time I was looking around for parts, I also discovered videos of Nazaré, Portugal.
-For those that don't know, Nazaré is a coastal town admired by surfers internationally because it boasts some of the largest waves on the planet, with some reaching upwards of 60 feet in size!
+For those that don't know, Nazaré is a coastal town admired by surfers internationally because it boasts the largest waves on the planet, with some reaching upwards of 60 feet in size!

 ![nazare, portugal waves](./nazare.jpg)